How frustrating! How exhausting!

 As I continued to cry out to the Lord, he made clear: “Coming out from under” one-down relationships is something I do by his grace.
 It’s part of cooperating with him, Spirit-to-spirit, in the maturing process he’s tailor-made for each of us.

-Yes, adults may refuse to give me that affirmation.
+Yes, adults may deny each other appropriate affirmation.
 Indeed, adults may deny to other adults rights and freedoms God designed us all to enjoy.
 Still today, people in power may utterly degrade and enslave both women and men.
 Yet:

 Nothing in all creation is hidden from God’s sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account.
 (Heb.
 4:13)